+Creditor harassment is one of the most common bankruptcy violations.
 Here’s an easy way to view how bankruptcy protects you after you file from creditor harassment.

 When a bankruptcy is filed, a temporary ‘stop collection activity’ order called a stay is automatically granted to you and is enforceable against nearly every debt, debt collector, and creditor you have.
 After the bankruptcy, the stay order is permanently memorialized in what is called a bankruptcy discharge injunction order.
 This order permanently eliminates the debts wiped out in bankruptcy.
 So from the moment you file a bankruptcy forward, if you do the things you need to do to complete you bankruptcy, there is a stop collection order in place at first temporarily and then permanently that protects you from creditor harassment and debt collection for all of the debts you have before you filed bankruptcy.
 Note the words permanently.
 Note nearly every debt.
 These are big, powerful terms and are the main benefits of filing bankruptcy.

 Think of bankruptcy as a process that circles the wagon’s around you to stop harassment from people you owe money to.
 Creditors must stay away and out of the circle during the bankruptcy.
 They must leave you alone.
 Phone calls stop, garnishments stop, lawsuits stop, foreclosures stop.
 Creditors can’t bother you while you are within that circle or bankruptcy violations occur.